 A request for production must describe the name and date of each document or object as specifically as possible.
 You should try to find out as much as you can about the documents or objects your opponent has that might be useful to you.
-Note that when prison officials provide documents in discovery, they often "redact," or blacken out, information they think is secret or sensitive.
+Note that when prison officials provide documents in discovery, they often "redact," or remove, information they think is secret or sensitive.
 If you think your opponent is hiding information that you need and are entitled to see, you can move for an order compelling discovery under Rule 37(a)(3)(B).

-Remember that Rule 34 does not limit you to requesting documents that might be found in an official file; you can ask for books, accounts, memoranda, letters, photographs, charts, physical evidence, or any other object you can describe specifically.31 If you request a large volume of material such that your opponent has no choice other than sending you copies, you should be prepared to pay copying costs or ask the court to pay them under a "poor person's order."
-A "poor person's order" is a statement signed under oath and submitted to the court that requests a waiver of court costs and states that the applicant is financially unable to pay.32
+Rule 34 does not limit you to requesting documents that might be found in an official file; you can ask for books, accounts, memoranda, letters, photographs, charts, physical evidence, or any other object you can describe specifically.
+If you request material that your opponent must send you copies of, you should be prepared to pay copying costs or ask the court to pay them under a "poor person's order."
+A "poor person's order" is a statement signed under oath and submitted to the court that requests a waiver of court costs and states that the applicant is financially unable to pay.